astronomer/docs/astro/deploy-project-image.md

 3. Run `astro deploy --image-name <image-name>` or specify the command in a CI/CD pipeline.

+If you have DAG-only deploys enabled, you can also use the `--image` flag to deploy a prebuilt image without also deploying your DAGs folder.
+Use `astro deploy --image-name <image-name> --image`.

-For more information about this command, see the [CLI command reference](cli/astro-deploy.md).
+For more information about the `--image-name` option, see the [CLI command reference](cli/astro-deploy.md).

 :::info